basarat/demo-fullstack/README.md

-# Seperate Destination Directories
+# Basics
-have a destination directory
+Uses `grunt-ts`.
+just run `grunt` from `src` directory.

+src is compiled to `fullstack` folder.
-compile each file on its own
+Front end (angular) and back end (express/nodejs) share source code by compiling each file on its own target. (use AMD for frontend and commonjs for backend)
-use AMD / commonjs.

 # Important Files
-demo gruntfile.js
-demo common shared source file

-# Why
-Benefit: get dev time intellisense, deploy time build reliability.
+Gruntfile.js
+The source code in the `common` directory is shared